Lotud

 The Lotud people are an indigenous ethnic group residing in Sabah, eastern Malaysia on the island of Borneo.
 They reside mainly in the Tuaran district (including the Tamparuli and Kiulu sub-districts) and also a portion of this tribe's population also reside in the village of Kampung Sukoli located in the Telipok suburban township of Kota Kinabalu city, all located in the West Coast Division of Sabah.
 Their population was estimated at 5,000 in the year 1985 but now believed to be more than 20,000.
 They are a sub-ethnic group of the Dusunic group, now also known as Kadazan-Dusun.

 Nowadays, most of this ethnic group's population has been Christianized by adhering to denominations such as Roman Catholicism (in Tuaran district proper as well as the suburban township of Telipok in Kota Kinabalu city) and Seventh-Day Adventism (mostly those residing in Tamparuli and Kiulu sub-districts as well as in Telipok since the neighbouring town of Manggatal, both within the Kota Kinabalu city area has a Seventh-Day Adventist majority population among its native Dusun populace) with a large Muslim minority (both converts to the faith and Muslim by birth and ethnic descent alike) and some lesser extent to evangelical Christianity (Sidang Injil Borneo) as well as other denominations such as Anglicanism, True Jesuism and Lutheranism (Basel Christian Church of Malaysia), with a dwindling number are still animists.
 Less than 20 traditional priestesses are still alive, with no prospect of future replacement.

 The Lotud ethnic group has their own spiritual world.
 In the Lotud spiritual world, their god Kinohoringan and his wife, Umsumundu, are widely believed to be the creators of the first humans and everything in the universe.
-The Asug Tantagas exist in the spiritual world as Lotud ritual experts.
-They are sent to the spiritual world to persuade Hajin Sambawon.
-They are said to be the spiritual leaders of Libabou, a place said to be located in the clouds.
-The role is specifically mandated by Kinohoringan and Umsumundu in overseeing human behavior in the invisible realms.
+The asug tantagas exists in the spiritual world of the Lotud ritual expert.
+She is sent to the spiritual world to persuade Hajin Sambawon.
+She is said to be the spiritual leader of Libabou (equivalent to Heaven), a place said to be located in the clouds.
+The role is specifically mandated by Kinohoringan and Umsumundu in overseeing human behavior in the invisible realm.
 If there is a violation of customary laws or natural rules of life that emphasize the balance between the visible and invisible worlds, the universe will become disordered.
-The role of the Asug Tantagas is to facilitate the release of trapped human spirits.
-In the Lotud spiritual world, the Asug Tantagas functions as intermediaries between the human world and the unseen realm.
+The role of the asug tantagas is to facilitate the release of trapped human spirits.
+In the Lotud spiritual world, the asug tantagas functions as the intermediary between the human world and the unseen world.